roshangiga/MT_ORM/README.md

 ## Installation

-Just copy the 2 classes in models and require them anywhere you want to use it.
+Just copy the 2 classes in models and require them anywhere you want to use it (such as in themes or plugins).
 You can wrap them in a plugin if you wish to use them globally.

 ## Usage